Class HTMLImageElement

 - ulong

-An integer value specifying the height, in pixels, of the vertical margin to apply to
+An integer value specifying the height, in pixels, of the vertical margin to apply to the top and bottom sides of the image.

 Remarks